Gout (Gouty Arthritis)

 Apple cider vinegar – It is acidic in nature and helps in treating the pain, reduces inflammation, redness, tenderness, etc.

 How to use – Drink 1 glass of water mixed with 1 teaspoon of apple cider vinegar daily to overcome the symptoms of gout.

 Banana: Banana fruit is rich in potassium and converts the uric acid crystals into liquid form inside our body which makes it easier to be rushed out with urine.
-It also contains high amounts of vitamin C content which is very useful in reducing the pain and swelling from gout (Ayurvedic Treatment of Gout).
+It also contains high amounts of vitamin C content which is very useful in reducing the pain and swelling from gout (home remedies for gout).
 So, have a banana regularly to do away with the gout problem.

 Fenugreek seeds: Fenugreek seeds have a high level of antioxidants, and anti-inflammatory properties that work wonder in reducing the symptoms of gout.
 Regular consumption of fenugreek seeds reduces internal as well as external inflammation of the body.